As an "extra" for site visitors, this page lists a

 pick a location, and enroll online.
 Information: www.boomersparks.com.

-CATALINA EXPRESS - Catalina Express is celebrating by giving a free pass to anyone who wants to go to Catalina Island on their
+CATALINA EXPRESS - Catalina Express offers a free pass to anyone who wants to go to Catalina Island on their

-DEL TACO - Get two free chicken soft tacos now plus a birthday treat for joining the Del Taco Raving Fan eClub.
+DEL TACO - Get two free chicken soft tacos now plus a birthday shake for joining the Del Taco Raving Fan eClub.
 Information:

 EL TORITO RESTAURANTS - Free guacamole now, free entree on your birthday when you sign up for the El Torito e-mail club.
 Free birthday

 meal no longer advertised, so you'll have to wait until your birthday to see if a free entree coupon arrives.
 Information:

 FARRELL'S ICE CREAM PARLOR - Sign up for Farrells Fan Club e-mail and receive a free small sundae on your

 GOLDEN SPOON YOGURT - Get a free frozen yogurt on your birthday when you sign up for Golden Spoon Yogurt's G Club.
 Information:

 HOOTERS - Join Hooters Hoot Club, get special e-mail offers and a free entree (up to $7.99 value) on your birthday.
 Information: